miqcasrag/azerothcore-manager/README.md

 server with Docker.

-The manager provides a single interface to install, configure, build, update and manage the server without having to remember multiple Docker and Git commands.
+The manager provides a single interface to install, configure, build, update and manage the server.

 > [!IMPORTANT]
 > **Portable Docker setup**